 OK, it’s really not that simple.
 You still need to exercise and eat fewer calories than you burn each day to lose weight.
 However, a study published in the International Journal of Endocrinology found that sleep deprivation is linked to obesity.
 After reviewing the conclusions of over two dozen studies from around the world, the research consistently showed lower BMI numbers for those who slept 7 to 8 hours each night, with the odds for obesity going up for those who slept 5 or fewer hours.

 Sleep for Building Muscle

 If you’re serious about resistance training, you know how important it is to allow your muscles to rest.
 That’s why you’d never work a muscle group two days in a row, and you likely wait 48 to 72 hours before you work the same muscle group again.
 It’s the rest rather than the workout — or more accurately, the two together — that builds muscle.
-However, just laying off a day or two between same muscle workouts doesn’t meet the requirements of “rest.”
+However, just laying off a day or two between working the same muscle groups doesn’t meet the requirements of “rest.”
 You actually need sufficient sleep to accomplish the rest necessary to build muscle.
 According to researchers, growth hormone is released throughout slow wave sleep.
-Plus, for those jumping to justify lack of sleep and discount the effects on muscle mass, a study published in the Medical Hypotheses Journal found that insufficient sleep interferes with muscle recovery and is even associated with muscle atrophy.
+Plus, for those wanting to justify lack of sleep and discount the effects on muscle mass, a study published in the Medical Hypotheses Journal found that insufficient sleep interferes with muscle recovery and is even associated with muscle atrophy.
 Yikes!

 How Much is “Enough?”